-1.1 Double Disc Gate Valves
+1.1 Parallel Slide Gate Valves

-The Flowserve Corporation double disc design is unique in that there are two independent discs.
-During each closing stroke, immediately prior to the disc seating, each disc rotates a few degrees in the plane of the seats.
+The Flowserve Corporation Parallel slide gate valve design is unique in that there are two independent discs.
+During each closing stroke, the two free floating parallel discs are allowed to rotate a few degrees in the plane of the seats.
 This rotating feature allows the disc to seat in a different position on each closing stroke, providing for equal wear and preventing small imperfections from being agitated into major leakage problems.

-The wedge assembly is designed to impart sufficient thrust to each disc to maintain acceptable low pressure seat leakage.
+The disc assembly is designed to impart sufficient thrust to each disc to maintain acceptable low pressure seat leakage.
 As the differential pressure across the disc increases, the seating load also increases, thus maintaining acceptable leakage through the entire range of operating differential pressures.
+Furthermore, the differential pressure on the disc surfaces is all that is required to maintain leak tightness, and sealing is not dependent upon stem force.
 Since the discs are completely independent of each other and the design is essentially symmetrical, zero leakage can be maintained in either direction depending only on the direction of flow.
 This feature eliminates the necessity of installing a check valve to stop reverse flow.

-To operate these manual valves, turn the handwheel in a clockwise direction for closure and counterclockwise for opening.
+To operate these manual valves, turn the tee handle in a clockwise direction for closure and counterclockwise for opening.